Verde River Field Seminar

-GROUP SIZE: We can schedule a field seminar with a minimum of 3 participants and maximum of 10.
-A private tour can be arranged with pick-up at your location when paying for five participants.
+GROUP SIZE: We can schedule a field seminar with a minimum of 2 participants and maximum of 10.
+A private tour can be arranged with pick-up at your location with a minimum of four participants.

 DIFFICULTY: Tuzitoot has paved trails but has a steep incline and a few steps.
 The hike to Hatalacva is difficult and involves an elevation change, with uneven terrain.
 As a result, we cannot accommodate children under 12.